 Contact us for a no obligation discussion about your needs and requirements and how we can help.

-Training to use the ReBalance Programme is also now available online, to fit in with your busy schedule.
-You can train using our VLE through a series of training videos and on-line resources.
+Training to use the ReBalance Programme is available on-site or online, to fit in with your busy schedule.
 Teachers, SEN Specialists, Pastoral and other support staff can all learn how to use ReBalance effectively.
-We’d still love to come and meet you in person to train you.
-But we know how hard you work and that taking time out of the school day to train can be very difficult to get organised... and expensive.

 - Specialist Unit

 The ReBalance Programme has been written by an experienced ex-SENCo, and qualified CBT Therapist,